ml-opensource/SecretsObfuscator/README.md

-# SecretsObfuscator
+# CoolSecrets

-Generate obfuscate secrets files
+A description of this package.